Hereditary nonpolyposis colorectal cancer: Immunohistochemistry

 Immunohistochemistry (IHC) is a method that can be used to detect abnormal mismatch repair (MMR) protein expression in tumours that are associated with Lynch syndrome.
 While it is not diagnostic of a Lynch syndrome, it can play a role in identifying people who should have germline testing.
 Two methods of implementation of IHC testing includes age-based testing and universal testing for all people.
 Currently, there is no widespread agreement regarding which screening method should be used.
 Age-based testing for IHC has been suggested in part due to cost-benefit analyses, whereas universal testing for all people with colorectal cancer ensures people with Lynch Syndrome are not missed.
 To address the costs, researchers are trying to predict MSI or IHC directly from the way the tumor looks under the microscope, without doing any molecular testing.

-Microsatellite Instability
+Microsatellite instability

 Mutations in DNA mismatch repair systems can lead to difficulty transmitting regions within the DNA which contain repeating patterns of two or three nucleotides (microsatellites), otherwise known as microsatellite instability (MSI).
 MSI is associated with alternate sized repetitive DNA sequences that are not present in the correlated germ line DNA resulting in 15-20% of colorectal cancers.
 MSI is identified through DNA extraction from both a tumor tissue sample and a normal tissue sample followed by PCR analysis of microsatellite regions.
 MSI analysis can be used to identify people who may have Lynch syndrome and direct them for further testing.
-One study noted that one third of MSI colorectal cancers showed a low immunoscore, suggesting that tumor-infiltrating lymphocytes might be a good option for therapy for these patients.
-High numbers of tumor-infiltrating lymphocytes were related with better survival rates and treatment responses.
+One study noted that one-third of MSI colorectal cancers showed a low immunoscore, suggesting that tumor-infiltrating lymphocytes might be a good option for therapy for these patients.
+High numbers of tumor-infiltrating lymphocytes were related to better survival rates and treatment responses.